Gyanvapi mosque: Protect spot where claimed shivling was found, says SC but no bar on prayers

 On May 12, the court had allowed a survey commission to carry out videography inside the Gyanvapi mosque, located next to the Kashi Vishwanath temple.
 The court had directed the commission to submit a report on the survey on May 17.

-However, the Varanasi court passed the order to seal part of the mosque even before receiving the report of the survey conducted.
+However, the Varanasi court passed the order to seal part of the mosque even before receiving the report of the survey.